the-anna-project/annad/doc/concept/connection.md

 When having an information coordinate given it needs to be mapped to its information ID.
 This mapping resolves a single information ID from its information coordinate.
 A coordinate might be used to calculate additional weights.
+The keyscan is very slow and only supposed to be done in the background as persistent neural activity.
 The following key maps an information coordinate to its information ID.

 ```
 <prefix>:information-coordinate:<information-coordinate>:information-id    <information-id>